-Based on the foregoing, implementing an inclining block rate structure would be inappropriate.
-However, staff recommends that a BFC/uniform gallonage charge rate structure be implemented.
+Based on the foregoing, staff recommends that a BFC/uniform gallonage charge rate structure be implemented.
 This rate structure is considered a conservation-oriented rate structure because customers' bills increase as their consumption increases.
 Furthermore, staff does not believe it is appropriate to continue the kgal allotment in the BFC because it is a non-conserving rate structure.